mhc-cs/group-project-the-early-birds/README.md

 guesswho: Contains the java class files that control the game logic, including the Controller which contains the main method.

 Messages: Contains Message and its child classes which are used to properly store the information either translated from JSON messages or information that will be translated to a JSON message.

+In addition, outside of our GuessWho game folder, we have:

+    A jar file that users can download to easily set up the game on their computer

+    Our server code which is currently running on Murphy's game server at "sockette.net", port number 9878

+    A basic tic-tac-toe game used to test the server functions if there's an issue
 ## Implemented functions:
 Host and player computers connect over the Internet.